Lerner Child Development Blog

 Regression: Why children take steps backwards in their development and what you can do

 Kids regressing—moving backwards in their development—is a common phenomenon.
 It is usually in reaction to a stressor: a move, a new baby in the family, a change in schools or caregivers, or…a global pandemic, to name a few.
-This blog provides guidance on how to help your child get back to their healthy functioning.
+Any change or disruption in children’s daily routines is stressful.

 Read More